silexlabs/Silex-v2-prototype2/readme.txt

 bugs !
-- change the name of a page should change the links
 - absolute => at the end of the DOM
 - absolute => out of container, no more clickable
 - IE and null in styles